timescale/docs/promscale/send-data/jaeger.md

 Kubernetes cluster, the endpoint parameter is similar to `endpoint:
 "promscale-connector.default.svc.cluster.local:<PORT>"`

-The default ports exposed by the Jaeger receiver are:
+The default ports exposed by the OpenTelemetry Collector Jaeger receiver are:
 * `14250` : gRPC
 * `6832`  : thrift_binary
+These are the ports where you should send your Jaeger traces.
 * `6831`  : thrift_compact
 * `14268` : thrift_http